• Skip to primary navigation

 • Program Cost: $550

-• Additional requirements: Completion of a biology class and a one- or two-paragraph letter explaining what students expect to learn from this program and why they chose this particular camp is required.
+• Additional requirements: Completing a biology class and a one- or two-paragraph letter explaining what students expect to learn from this program and why they chose this particular camp is required.

 See program